INFORMATION ABOUT IN-PERSON INSTRUCTION @ PAA

-14. If someone becomes ill with confirmed COVID or possible COVID symptoms, all persons in contact with that person will be required to observe a two-week quarantine before returning to the studio.
+14. If someone becomes sick with confirmed COVID or possible COVID symptoms, all persons in contact with said person will be required to observe a two-week quarantine before returning to the studio.
 We reserve the right to notify all known persons they have been in contact with.

 15. Studio surfaces will be cleaned and disinfected at the end of every class day and between daytime and evening classes.

 16. All students who choose to attend in-person classes at the studio will be required to sign a release form.
 Although we will make efforts to create a clean and safe environment, we cannot guarantee anyone’s safety.
-Every student must consider the procedures we have outlined above as well as their own circumstances and risk tolerance to make the decision that is best for them.
-Online classes are available and an excellent option for individuals and families who are very busy or medically vulnerable.
+Every student must consider the procedures we have outlined above and their circumstances and risk tolerance to decide best for them.
+Online classes are an excellent option for individuals and families who are very busy or medically vulnerable.

 Continuity of Operations

-Operations will continue as detailed in the above tab regarding our re-opening plan.
+Operations will continue as detailed in the above tab regarding our COVID-19 safety plan.

 If there are changes to this plan, we will notify students by the same means we use when announcing school closures for snow days or other reasons: